-- You live in a long-term care home or supportive living facility. - You have had a stem cell transplant or are getting CAR T-cell therapy (a type of treatment for certain cancers).
+If you have had a stem cell transplant or are getting CAR T-cell therapy (a type of treatment for certain cancers), talk to your health care provider about when you can get your second bivalent booster dose.

-If you get a second bivalent booster dose or a Moderna Bivalent booster dose sooner than 4 months after your last dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered "off-label use".
+If you get a second bivalent booster dose or you are age 5 to 11 years and get a Pfizer-BioNTech Bivalent booster dose sooner than 6 months after your last dose, this is considered "off-label use".
 Vaccine experts support using these vaccines in this way.